FernanR/gibberish-me/README.md

     To do for gibberish.js:
         - clean input
         - add a page allowing users to experiment with different settings
-        - generalize to accept any number of prefixes
         - generalize to ignore punctuation
         - allow visualization of gibberTable data